chingu-voyages/voyage-project-tier3-dinosaurs/README.md

 #### Functionality

 -   Overview:
-    - [ ] A single-page application (SPA) or it's equivalent design to provide users with an immersive experience in exploring dinosaurs through a user-friendly interface.
+    - [ ] A full-stack application to provide users with an immersive experience in exploring dinosaurs through a user-friendly interface.

 - Dinosaur Display
     - [ ] Display dinosaurs' name, weight, length, country, diet and corresponding images sourced from the provided API data.
     - [ ] Each dinosaur entry should be clickable to view full details.
+    - [ ] Display a random fact about Dinosaur to the user upon every login.

 - Search Component
     - [ ] Implement a search feature allowing users to search for dinosaurs by name, weight, length, country and diet.